TeppieC/wikipedia-info-retrieval/README.txt

 	finally we select the airport with "International" in their name using FILTER (regex(?v, "<text>"))

 For q3:
+	the club should have the league property called La_Liga "never been relegated" is an Unrelegated_association_football_clubs subject the club has then select players.
+	player should have the club property which we select before. so we can connect players and clubs we assume "South American soccer players" means players whose birthplace is a country in South American which means these countries have Countries_in_South_America subject

+For q4:
+	basically the final has subject FIFA_World_Cup_finals
+	then connect team and final according to that each final has team property count the number of country in result to check if the country(national soccer team) played more than 3 finals

+For q5:
+	the city has populationTotal object to let us know the population for every city in Alberta is a part of Alberta the hospital has an region object to be the city selected above finally calculate the ratio of population and number of hosptial and sort

 For q6,7,8:
 	TODO: to distinguish float and decimal